knpuniversity/symfony/knpu/ep2-fundamentals/config-parameters.md

 # Parameters: The Variables of Configuration

-We've basically mastered Symfony configuration and environments.
-But there's just *one* more near trick up its sleeve.
+We've basically mastered Symfony configuration and environment system.
+But there's just *one* more trick it has up its sleeve.

 Look closely inside `config.yml` file: one of the settings - `default_locale` - is
 set to a strange-looking value: `%locale%`.
 Huh.